Theo2co/adanalysts-template-website/storydata.md

   <div class="narrator-body">
     <div class="narrator-label">Narrator · Data Redditor</div>
     <p><strong>INT.
 APARTMENT 4A – NIGHT.</strong></p>
-    <p>Their discussion is briefly derailed by their regularly scheduled Chinese dinner-an interruption as predictable as it is unavoidable—after which they regroup, recalibrate, and resume the work.</p>
+    <p>Their discussion is briefly derailed by their regularly scheduled Chinese dinner-an interruption as predictable as it is unavoidable - after which they regroup, recalibrate, and resume the work.</p>
   </div>
 </div>